Does an Uninspected Car Raise Your Insurance Rates?

 If your inspection has lapsed, resolving it before your insurer runs your DMV record at renewal avoids the risk of a surcharge or a non-renewal notice.

-An uninspected car does not directly raise car insurance rates.
+An uninspected car doesn't directly raise car insurance rates.
 The link runs through registration status, not the inspection sticker itself.
-Insurers check your DMV record at renewal, and a lapsed registration can appear as a moving violation in some states.
+Insurers check your Department of Motor Vehicle (DMV) record at renewal, and a lapsed registration can appear as a moving violation in some states.

 If your state ties an inspection lapse to registration suspension and you get pulled over, or your policy renews before you resolve it, the record impact is real.